 It was considered at the time to be revolutionary as it required no preparation and of course there were no environmental laws at the time.
 The beads which are made on copper require etching with Nitric Acid to dissolve the copper and with todays environmental laws, the equipment has become more expensive.

-Today in the School of Glass on Murano, they use the stainless steel mandrels and bead release produced in the US to teach.
+Today in the School of Glass on Murano, they use the stainless steel mandrels and bead release produced in the US to teach and of course the environmental handling of the nitric acid is now a known issue, so we may see the return of the steel mandrels in all work.
 We regularly carry bead release to Venice some of our lampworkers use as we use the stainless steel when we work with samples as we can make the beads and have them ready to try without waiting for the acid.
+Additionally our large hole beads we make exclusively on steel mandrels and bead release.

 Why are Venetian Beads more expensive?